 What is the difference between 3000 and 3200 Ram?

-Both 3000 and 3600 can perform flawlessly with high bandwidth interface but the only difference is that the 3000 is not well supported with AMD Ryzen CPU while the 3600MHz is.
+Both 3000 and 3600 can perform flawlessly with a high bandwidth interface but the only difference is that the 3000 is not well supported with AMD Ryzen CPU while the 3600MHz is.

 Is 3000 Mhz RAM enough for gaming?

-If you are planning to build a new gaming PC than the 3000MHz would be the least ram speed you should pick.
+If you are planning to build a new gaming PC then the 3000MHz would be the least ram speed you should pick.
 However, if you can afford something higher than that that it is a plus as well.

 Is 3000 Mhz RAM good?